asweeney86/blog/content/post/webassembly-1.md

 ### Imports

 1. `env.__linear_memory` - This will reference a `WebAssembly.Memory` object that will be used to back our raw memory store/access.
 More information on this can be found [here](https://hacks.mozilla.org/2017/07/memory-in-webassembly-and-why-its-safer-than-you-think/)
-1. `env.__indirect_function_table` - This will reference a `WebAssembly.Table` that can be used to store references.
+2. `env.__indirect_function_table` - This will reference a `WebAssembly.Table` that can be used to store references.
 We currently aren't making use of this.
 The best resource I have found explaining this can be found [here](https://hacks.mozilla.org/2017/07/webassembly-table-imports-what-are-they/)
-1. `env.out` - This is our out `print` function.
-We will need to assign this to something in order to make it actually work.
+3. `env.out` - This is our out `print` function.
+We will need to assign this to something in order to make it actually work, we can see how this will be covered below.

 ### Exports